What do I need to know about requesting a hearing before an Administrative Law Judge (ALJ)

 How do I submit my evidence to the hearing office?

-You can send us documents by mail or fax machine.
+You can send us documents by mail or fax.
 Sending documents to us via fax is secure and efficient.
 To submit documents via fax, simply use the toll-free fax number with area code “833” assigned to the hearing office handling your case.
 You can find the telephone and fax numbers for the hearing office handling your case at the top of each notice we send.

 The hearing process is very similar for all types of appeals.